Why Facebook is no substitute for having your own website

 This freedom to create exactly what you want is central to building a memorable brand.
 Your website gives you the opportunity to create an online experience for your visitors, the chance to plant a unique seed in their memory.
 It starts with your domain name, but that seed grows through the website and later by email.

 By contrast, from local businesses to global brands, all Facebook pages are essentially very similar.
 Users can’t recall one above the other, there’s no standout.
 They fail to create a memorable connection with their visitors.

 And that’s before we start talking about all the extra functionality that websites can provide.
 From logged-in customer dashboards, to fully-fledged ecommerce features; Facebook pages don’t touch websites for the variety of things they can do.

 If you create a Facebook page, you don’t own that creation: Facebook does.

-Your words & images, your applications, your conversations, your relationships: every piece of content you post is owned by someone else.
+Your words and images, your applications, your conversations, your relationships: every piece of content you post is owned by someone else.

-But the point here is that it puts you at the mercy of their future strategy.
+There’s nothing sinister about that.
+But the point here is that it puts you at the mercy of Facebook’s future strategy.
 What happens if they choose to restrict your content?
 To change how you can communicate with existing and future customers?

 Or to put it another way: what if they do a “Google+” on you?